In the fall, I came across a parenting tool that deeply inspired me. It's as set of strategies called the Nurtured Heart Approach.

 I've been experimenting with NHA with my own children, and it's absolutely lovely.
 Not only does the positive feedback make my kids light up, it lights me up with appreciation and delight as well.

-I'm not always good about refusing to energize the negative (because, boy, I can fuss!) but I'm now aware of it.
+I'm not always good about refusing to energize the negative or challenging behaviors (because, boy, I can fuss!) but I'm now aware of it.

 And where I'm really working is maintaining those crystal clear boundaries and enforcing them without emotional charge.
 I find that having written rules and boundaries helps (with the consequences spelled out), because then you can simply refer back to the agreement.